FairlySadPanda/rust-csharp-testing/README.md

 # How to run this program

 You'll need Rust and Dotnet 9 installed on your machine.
+That means you can type `cargo` and `dotnet` into your CLI and see something other than "what are these strange words you speak".

 1. Pull and open this repo.
 2. Run `dotnet build`